Agile Testing: Best Practices, Benefits, Drawbacks, and More

 • Unit testing, when effectively executed, can also serve as project documentation.

-So, even though setting up unit tests at the beginning might seem like a lot of work on the developer’s end, the effort is well worth it and will pay off in significant time savings later on.
+So, even though setting up unit tests at the beginning might seem like a lot of work on the developer end, the effort is well worth it and will pay off in significant time savings later on.

-Kanban is coming to the fore
+Kanban Is Coming to the Fore

-This trend isn’t new, but as more companies realize the significance of test automation, we’re likely to see an even greater surge in its adoption in 2024.
+This trend isn’t new, but as more companies realize the significance of test automation, we’re likely to see an even greater surge in its adoption in 2025.
 Moreover, the cost to implement automation isn’t as steep as it used to be a few years ago, and many of the tools can be used for free.

 Continuous integration is a great time-saver.
 By implementing CI, companies can significantly speed up the delivery of code changes and refine the functionality of the product without the pressure of worrying about a release day.
 According to stats, teams that have turned to CI/CD have seen a 25% increase in lead times.
 What’s more, they’ve also lowered the rate of failures by half, demonstrating the effectiveness of continuous integration practices.